curl/everything-curl/libcurl-http/auth.md

     curl_easy_setopt(curl, CURLOPT_PASSWORD, "secret");

-That's all you need.
+That is all you need.
 This will make libcurl switch on its default authentication method for this transfer: *HTTP Basic*.

 ## Authentication required